At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 “Eli, honey, don’t point.”

-Then she looked at me and saw, I think, that she had stepped into someone else’s wound.
+Then she looked at me and, I think, understood she had just stepped into someone else’s wound.

-“I’m sorry,” she said.
+“I’m sorry,” she said softly.
 “He says things before he thinks.”

 My throat had gone dry.

-The woman hesitated, then crouched to her son’s height.
+She hesitated, then crouched to her son’s level.

 “Eli, why did you say that?”

-He looked from her to me and back again, confused that anyone needed it explained.
+He looked from her to me and back again, genuinely confused that anyone needed this explained.

 “Because Demi brought them,” he said.
 “They’re on our wall at school.
 She said those are her sisters.”